-The Health Center has a limited amount of prescription medications.
-The Health Center has a limited amount number of prescription medications available in the clinic.
-These medications are only available to those students seen by the health center clinicians and dispensed directly to students by the physician staff.
-There is a small charge for medications.
+The Health Center has a limited number of prescription medications available in the clinic.
+These medications are only available to those students seen by the Health Center clinicians and dispensed directly to students by the physician staff.
+There is a small charge for these medications.
 However, most cold preparations and analgesics are free.

-For medications not available at the Health Center, the medical provider will write or send a prescription electronically to the pharmacy of the student's choice, even if it is in another town or state.
-There are several pharmacies located close to the Jackson State University campus.
+For medications not available at the Health Center, the medical provider will send a prescription electronically to a nearby pharmacy chosen by the student.
+Several major pharmacies are located close to the Jackson State University campus.